-Foreign exchange risk occurs when the Company takes an open position in a currency.
+Foreign exchange risk occurs when the company takes an open position in a currency.
 To control this exchange risk the Asset and Liability Committee (ALCO) has approved limits for net open positions in each currency for both intra-day and overnight position.
 This limit may vary from time to time as determined by ALCO.

-The Company also has transactional currency exposure.
+The company also has transactional currency exposure.
 Such exposure arises from having financial assets in currencies other than those in which financial liabilities are expected to settle.
-The Company ensures that its net exposure is kept to an acceptable level by buying or selling foreign assets to address short term imbalances.
+The company ensures that its net exposure is kept to an acceptable level by buying or selling foreign assets to address short term imbalances.

-The following tables summarise the exposure of the Company to foreign currency exchange rate risk.
-Included in the tables are the Company's assets and liabilities at carrying amounts categorised by currency.
+The following tables summarise the exposure of the company to foreign currency exchange rate risk.
+Included in the tables are the company's assets and liabilities at carrying amounts categorised by currency.

-(f) Market risk (continued) Currency risk (continued)
+(f) Market risk (continued)